1871-1872 Thomas Allan Catalogue

 Unfortunately, on May 23rd fire broke out again.
 The Grey River Argus reported: “The kitchen, at Allandale, Forbury, the property of Mr Allan, seedsman, was burned down at six o'clock this morning.
 It is expected that the fire which destroyed the house on the previous night had not been properly extinguished, and that it smouldered until spreading to the kitchen.
 There was a strong breeze blowing at the time, and the kitchen contained the remnant of the furniture and goods saved from the building.”

-The Allan’s remained in Dunedin until retiring to Auckland.
-Thomas Allan died there on 21 March 1926 aged 91.
+The Allan’s remained in Dunedin until moving to Tauranga in about 1898, and settling in Auckland by 1902.
+Thomas established a Nursery and large orchard in Kitchener Road, Avondale, which he tended for at least the next 20 years.
+Thomas Allan died on 21 March 1926 aged 91.
 In his Obituary it was noted he had moved to Auckland 20 years earlier and had resided in New Zealand for 70 years.
-His wife Wilhelmina died on 2 October 1923 aged 84.
+His wife Wilhelmina died on 31 December 1922 aged 83.
 They are buried at Waikaraka, Onehunga.
-They had nine children (their first born son pre-deceased them) and at the time of Thomas’s death, 24 grandchildren.
+In total they had ten children.
+At the time of Thomas’s death, they had 24 grandchildren.

 Grey River Argus, Dunedin News, 23 May 1879 - fire